-According to Florida case law as of the date of this article, yes, owners of dogs will be held strictly liable for any damage done to people by his or her dog.
+According to Florida case law as of the date of this article, yes, a dog owner will be held strictly liable for any damage done to someone bitten by the owner’s dog.

 Pandora the Great Dane and the Speeding Car